cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nssp.md

 This data source has frequent backfill, primarily arising from newly included EDs.
 When a new facility joins the reporting network, its historical data is added to the dataset, resulting in changes to historical values for every geographic level that ED is part of (county through nation).
 Because of this, the broadest geographic levels are more likely to be revised.

 In previous revisions, we have noted changes to values dating back about 2 years.
+The following states have no county-level data at all: AK, AL, AR, AZ, CA, FL, MO, ND, NH, NJ, OH, SD, WA.
+Counties with `NA` values are as originally reported in the dataset from which this source is derived; this is not a complete list of counties, and reflects missing data as collected by the NSSP.

 ## Limitations